JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Note, the `$SRCROOT/../..` is the way to find the project folder root from the Xcode project sources root.
+Note, here we use the `$SRCROOT/../..` as path to the root of our Gradle project.
-It may depend on the way how you created your project in Xcode.
+It may depend on the way how one created the project in Xcode.

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script.png') }})

-You should drag the created build phase to the top of the list.
+We should drag the created build phase to the top of the list.

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script-order.png') }})